stuxnet999/Java-Project/README.md

 # Java-Project

-This repository contains the sourcecode for a CLI based **Student Diary** application which is built on java.
+This repository contains the sourcecode for a GUI based **Explorer** application which is built on java.

 This project will be under constant development and those who wish to contribute to this may create issues and pull requests.